-Some time had now elapsed since the seeds of the wheat were sown, and they began to shoot so vigorously that the blade of the corn appeared green above the ground, and increased every day in strength.
+Some time had now elapsed since the seeds of the wheat were sown, and they began to shoot so vigorously, that the blade of the corn appeared green above the ground, and increased every day in strength.
 Tommy went to look at it every morning, and remarked its gradual increase with the greatest satisfaction.
-"Now," he said to Harry, "I think we should soon be able to live if we were upon a desert island.
-Here is a house to shelter us from the weather, and we shall soon have some corn for food."
-"Yes," answered Harry; "but there are a great many things still wanting to enable us to make bread."
+"Now," said he to Harry, "I think we should soon be able to live, if we were upon a desert island.
+Here is a house to shelter us from the weather, and we shall soon have some corn for food."-"Yes," answered Harry; "but there are a great many things still wanting to enable us to make bread."

-Mr. Barlow had a very large garden, and an orchard full

-of the finest fruit-trees; and he had another piece of ground where he used to sow seeds in order to raise trees, and then they were carefully planted out in beds till they were big enough to be moved into the orchard and produce fruit.
-Tommy had often eaten of the fruit of the orchard, and thought it delicious, and this led him to think that it would be a great improvement to their house if he had a few trees that he might set near it, and which would shelter it from the sun and hereafter produce fruit; so he desired Mr. Barlow to give him a couple of trees, and Mr. Barlow told him to go into the nursery and take his choice.
-Accordingly Tommy went, and chose out two of the strongest-looking trees he could find, which, with Harry's assistance, he transplanted into the garden in the following manner: They both took their spades and very carefully dug the trees up without injuring their roots; then they dug two large holes in the place where they chose the trees should stand, and very carefully broke the earth to pieces, that it might lie light upon the roots; then the tree was placed in the middle of the hole, and Tommy held it upright while Harry gently threw the earth over the roots, which he trod down with his feet in order to cover them well.
-Lastly, he stuck a large stake in the ground and tied the tree to it, from the fear that the wintry wind might injure it, or perhaps entirely blow it out of the ground.
+Mr. Barlow had a very large garden, and an orchard full of the finest fruit trees; and he had another piece of ground, where he used to sow seeds in order to raise trees; and then they were carefully planted out in beds, till they were large enough to be moved into the orchard, and produce fruit.
+Tommy had often eaten of the fruit of the orchard, and thought it delicious; and this led him to think that it would be a great improvement to their house if he had a few trees that he might set near it, and which would shelter it from the sun, and hereafter produce fruit.
+So he requested Mr. Barlow to give him a couple of trees; and Mr. Barlow told him to go into the nursery and take his choice.
+Accordingly, Tommy went and selected two of the strongestlooking trees he could find, which, with Harry's assistance, he transplanted into the garden in the following manner:- They both took their spades, and very carefully dug the trees up without injuring their roots; then they dug two large holes in the place where they chose the trees should stand, and very carefully broke the earth to pieces, that it might lie light upon the roots: then the tree was placed in the middle of the hole, and Tommy held it upright while Harry gently threw the earth over the roots, which he trod down with his feet, in order to cover them well.
+Next, with a garden watering-pot, he watered the spot gently.
+Lastly, he stuck a large stake in the ground, and tied the tree to it, from the fear that the wintry wind might injure it, or perhaps entirely blow it out of the earth.